- View from a distance. Use binoculars or your camera’s zoom for a close up.

 - Never swim with spinner dolphins—they rest and nurture their young during the day.

-- Viewing dolphins and whales from a boat or from shore.
+- View dolphins and whales from a boat or from shore.

-- View from at least 10 feet (3 meters)—on land and in water.
+- Recommended viewing distance: At least 10 feet (3 meters) away—on land and in water.

 - Stay behind any signs or barriers.

 - Use the "rule of thumb" to determine a safe distance (if no signs or barriers are present)

 - Make a "thumbs up" gesture and extend your arm straight in front of you.

 - Turn your thumb parallel to the ground in your line of sight of the seal.